tjfarrar/skedastic/cran-comments.md

 This is not a serious problem; in fact `citation("package")` appears to throw an error for most CRAN packages if the package is not installed.

-* The Debian check returned one additional NOTE:
+* The Debian check on the previous submission attempt returned one additional NOTE:

 > checking for detritus in the temp directory ...
 NOTE
 > Found the following files/directories: